 An excellent source for information about careers in the mathematical sciences is the Mathematical Association of America (MAA).
-The pamphlets "Careers in the Mathematical Sciences" and "More Careers in the Mathematical Sciences" provide an indication of the variety of careers available to persons with interest and preparation in the mathematical sciences.
+The pamphlet "Careers in the Mathematical Sciences" provides an indication of the variety of careers available to persons with interest and preparation in the mathematical sciences.
 Copies may be obtained from the Department of Mathematics Undergraduate Office in LeConte College 413.
-The following websites are excellent sources of career information in mathematics, applied mathematics and actuarial science:
+The US Department of Labor, Bureau of Labor Statistics, maintains an Occupation Outlook Handbook.
+This is an excellent source of general information about almost any career.
+The following websites are also sources of career information in mathematics, applied mathematics, and actuarial science: The American Mathematical Society (AMS), the Society for Industrial and Applied Mathematics (SIAM), beanactuary, and we use math.